 NuPEA’s director of strategy and planning, Winnie Ndubai, told the Senate Energy Committee that the search for a suitable site had been narrowed to two coastal locations, while progress was continuing on building a nuclear regulatory framework.

-Currently, only one nuclear power station – the Koeburg plant near Cape Town in South Africa – is in operation on the whole African continent.
+Currently, only one nuclear power station – the Koeberg plant near Cape Town in South Africa – is in operation on the whole African continent.
 Another is being built by Russian company Rosatom in Egypt, with the first of four reactors set to come online in 2026.

 The Kenyan government believes that nuclear power is essential to meet its long-term energy needs.
 The Ministry of Energy estimates that power demand will rise by 20 times by 2050 amid rapid industrial development.

 And the country’s nuclear ambitions remain controversial.
-In a statement following NuPEA’s latest update, environmental campaign group Greenpeace warned that the plans risked damaging the coastal environmental and pointed to a lack of policies for managing nuclear waste.v
+In a statement following NuPEA’s latest update, environmental campaign group Greenpeace warned that the plans risked damaging the coastal environment and pointed to a lack of policies for managing nuclear waste.v

 “Kenya should fully invest in renewables like wind and solar, putting every resource toward these rather than outdated energy sources,” said Amos Wemanya, Greenpeace Africa’s responsive campaigns lead.
 “The government must marshal resources to build resilience for front-line communities, using decentralised energy systems.”